Canon T5i vs Pentax K-3

 Studio photographers will appreciate that the Pentax K-3 (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T5i and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the K-3 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the K-3 was followed by the Pentax K-3 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T5i and K-3 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Pentax K-3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5i and the Pentax K-3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.